When communities are empowered rangelands restoration progress is faster—and the knowledge stays

 The new skills and tools have enabled community members to become active monitors of their own landscape restoration.
 This unique approach also allowed community members to understand and own the restoration as it was happening with them, by them.

-With the guidance of scientists in June, community members collected data and information across Loika, Lorubai, and Losupukei sites.
-The data collected was later analyzed at the National Museums of Kenya.
-Among the key findings, it was noted that vegetation shifts had taken place within the restored sites compared to control sites where no interventions occurred.
-While control sites were dominated by plants known to thrive in nutrient-poor, undisturbed soil, the restored sites recorded three new species including carrot-seed grass, shrimp plant and African purslane plants.
+With the guidance of scientists in June, community members collected data and information across the Loika, Lorubai, and Losupukei sites.
+The data was later analyzed at the National Museums of Kenya.
+Among the key findings, vegetation shifts had taken place within the restored sites compared to control sites where no interventions occurred.
+While control sites were dominated by plants known to thrive in nutrient-poor, undisturbed soil, the restored sites recorded three new species: carrot-seed grass, shrimp plant, and African purslane.
 These new plants point to improved soil moisture, higher nutrient levels, and advancing successional stages—a clear sign that the land is regaining stability.

-The most visible sign of recovery came from recorded increase in animal presence.
-Systematic dung counts showed increased elephant activity in restored sites, while Endangered Grevy’s zebra activities were noted at much higher frequencies in restored sites, reaching 30 percent increased presence in Loika.
-The two wild animals are considered ecosystem engineers whose grazing and movements help shape the recovering landscape and reinforcing a positive cycle of regeneration.
+The most visible sign of recovery was the documented increase in animal presence.
+Systematic dung counts showed increased elephant activity in restored sites, while Endangered Grevy's zebra was recorded at much higher frequencies, reaching 30 percent increased presence in Loika.
+Both animals are considered ecosystem engineers whose grazing and movements help shape the recovering landscape, reinforcing a positive cycle of regeneration.

-By merging ecological science with Indigenous mobilization and governance, the Naibunga-Mukogodo restoration serves as a model for leveraging local involvement to demonstrate long-term sustainability in semiarid rangelands.
-And in the process, community members are becoming champions of the very ecosystem that sustains them.
-The promising future of the Naibunga–Mukogodo rangelands restoration is built on these empowerment structures which ensure that knowledge is transferred to communities and stays long after the facilitating organizations have left.
+By building on ecological science, Indigenous mobilization, and governance, the Naibunga-Mukogodo restoration serves as a model for how local involvement can support long-term sustainability in semiarid rangelands.
+In the process, community members are becoming champions of the very ecosystem that sustains them.
+The promising future of this restoration effort is built on empowerment structures that ensure knowledge is transferred to communities and stays long after the facilitating organizations have left.

-As climate change intensifies and rangelands across East Africa face new challenges, the Naibunga–Mukogodo rangelands restoration approach offers a scalable solution which is affordable, evidence-based, community-led and ecologically robust.
-It is a living example of what happens when community, innovative approaches and mission-oriented organizations come together with shared purpose.
+As climate change intensifies and rangelands across East Africa face new challenges, the Naibunga-Mukogodo approach offers a scalable solution: affordable, evidence-based, community-led, and ecologically robust.
+It is a living example of what happens when communities, innovative approaches, and purpose-oriented organizations come together with a shared goal.

 Team